art-institute-of-chicago/aic-mobile-ios/README.md

 ]
 ```

-Check out this URL for AIC's "live" version:
+Check out this URL for the Art Institute of Chicago's "live" version:

 ```
 http://www.artic.edu/exhibitions-json/featured-exhibitions